NillionNetwork/nillion-docs/docs/learn/blind-modules.md

 # Blind Modules

-Blind Modules are the core technology Nillion is building.
-As a developer or end user of Nillion's technology, you will mainly interact with the SecretSDKs, which are all built on top of our Blind Modules: nilDB and nilAI.
+Blind Modules are the core technical components of the Nillion Network.
+Developers and end users of Nillion's technology mainly interact with Blind Modules via SDKs, but also have the option of interacting with them directly via their [APIs](/api/overview).

 ## nilDB

-nilDB is Nillion's secure database solution, enabling data to be stored in an encrypted (via symmetric cryptography or HE) and/or decentralized (via MPC) way.
-Data is stored on a cluster of network nodes (with the current cluster consisting of three nodes).
+nilDB is Nillion's secure [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database solution, enabling data to be stored in an encrypted (via symmetric cryptography or HE) and/or decentralized (via MPC) way.
+Developers are free to treat any combination of one or more nilDB nodes as a cluster.
+Documents containing a mix of encrypted and plaintext values can be stored in such a cluster.
+The diagram below illustrates typical storage and query flows involving a cluster of three nodes.

 ```mermaid
 graph TD